aoloe/scribus-script-repository/search_by_color/README.md

 If Tkinter is not installed, the user will be prompted for the color name and the search will be performed in the full document.

-Currently, the script is ready to support searching the color inside of groups, but Scribus does not support querying the color of items that are inside of a group.
+Currently, the script is ready to support searching the color inside of groups, but Scribus does not support querying the color of items that are inside of a group yet (a patch has been submitted to make it work).

-## Todo

-- [ ] At the time of writing, `getFillColor()` and `getLineColor()` (and probably `GetUniqueItem()` do not support getting the color of items inside of groups.